-These creative writing prompts introduce students to important writers and artists.
+These writing prompts introduce students to important writers and artists.
 Through close examination of a work of art, students are invited to write their own poems, stories, essays, or letters.
 Find more prompts on the Google Drive for Educators.

 This resource for teachers and students explores David Alfaro Siqueiros' 1932 mural Portrait of Mexico Today.
 Housed on the front steps of SBMA, the artwork is the only fully intact mural by the artist painted in the United States and an important example of the Mexican Mural Movement.
 Filled with historical overviews of the artist's life and work, as well as writing prompts, hands-on art activities, research questions, and a crossword puzzle, the resource connects to California Content Standards in History-Social Studies, English Language Arts, and Ethnic Studies.